Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • It can support XML documents by generalizing patterns and expressions.

-• Pattern matching concept in Scala helps in decomposing of objects.
+• Pattern-matching concepts in Scala help in the decomposing of objects.

 Scala is a different flavor of Java with an effective merging of object-oriented and functional programming.
 This Scala tutorial will help you to master the Scala basics and get deeper insights into the advanced modules of programming to analyze or manage the huge datasets.

-Here, you could learn about Arrays, strings, loops, classes, objects, collection, conditional statements, functions, and closures in Scala.
-It also equips you with core functionalities of File Input and Output operations, regular expressions, pattern matching, or exceptional handling, etc.
+Here, you can learn about Arrays, strings, loops, classes, objects, collections, conditional statements, functions, and closures in Scala.
+It also equips you with core functionalities of File Input and Output operations, regular expressions, pattern matching, exceptional handling, etc.

 Recommended Audience